 - How to set up a Desktop FTP client,

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your site manually, then consider using a professional, or use backup plugins.
+If you don’t want to back up your site yourself, then use a professional, or use a backup plugin.

-Learn about a great WordPress backup plugin that we recommend using to automate WordPress file and data backups here:
+Learn about a WordPress backup plugin that can fully automate your backup process here:

 FTP (File Transfer Protocol)

-This section explains how to set up both a browser-based FTP application to transfer files between your computer and your server using a web browser interface and a desktop-based FTP application for transferring files directly from your computer or laptop.
+This section explains how to set up both a browser-based FTP application to transfer files between your computer and your server using an internet browser interface and a desktop-based FTP application to transfer files directly from your computer or laptop.